 - Your business uses Managed Packages for the majority of its processes

 - For a particular department that doesn’t use Opportunities (e.g., post-sales operations)

 - You have a non-standard business model – quite frequent for nonprofits, where you might be tracking applications or providing non-monetary goods or training

-Platform licenses include Accounts, Contacts and Reports as well as the automation tools that you know and love (e.g., Process Builder, Flow and Apex).
+Platform licenses include Accounts, Contacts and Reports as well as the automation tools that you know and love (e.g., Flow and Apex).
 They also include standard individual and mass emailing functionality.
 For a more complete breakdown you can also see this Salesforce Help article.